MayurHarde02/TechnoTrix/README.md

 Evaluation Criteria:-

-At least 1 lowercase letter
+1).At least 1 lowercase letter

-At least 1 uppercase letter
+2).At least 1 uppercase letter

-At least 1 digit
+3).At least 1 digit

-At least 1 special character
+4).At least 1 special character

-At least 8 characters long
+5).At least 8 characters long

-At least 12 characters long
+6).At least 12 characters long